aragon/token-amount/README.md

 - `value`: the amount value, as a `BigInt`, `String`, `Number` or `BigInt`-like (e.g. BN.js).
 - `decimals`: the amount of decimals, as a `BigInt`, `String`, `Number` or `BigInt`-like (e.g. BN.js).
 - `options.symbol`: the token symbol, as a `String`.
+- `options.commify`: wether the token amount should have comma separators
 - `options.digits`: the number of digits to display.
 Defaults to `2`.
 - `options.displaySign`: whether the sign (`-` or `+`) should be displayed for the amount.